code1line/node-gambio-api/README.md

 #### Error

-This module uses custom error classes which means, that the thrown error in a rejected promise could be an instance of:
+This module uses custom error classes.
+Meaning that the thrown error in a rejected promise could be an instance of:
 - `InvalidOperationError` on **400 Bad Request** response.
 - `AuthenticationRequiredError` on **401 Unauthorized** response.
 - `NotPermittedError` on **403 Forbidden** response.